fireflycons/go-powershell/README.md

 }
 ```

-Note that a single shell instance is not safe for concurrent use, as are remote
-sessions.
-You can have as many remote sessions using the same shell as you like,
-but you must execute commands serially.
-If you need concurrency, you can just
-spawn multiple PowerShell processes (i.e. call ``.New()`` multiple times).

-Also, note that all commands that you execute are wrapped in special echo
+Note that all commands that you execute are wrapped in special echo
 statements to delimit the stdout/stderr streams.
 After ``.Execute()``ing a command,
 you can therefore not access ``$LastExitCode`` anymore and expect meaningful
 results.